 What happened at Grenfell Tower?

-The cause of this fire is unknown at the moment and will be subject to an investigation.
+The cause of this fire is subject to an investigation.
 The investigation will determine origin, spread and fire development and any subsequent learning.

 In Greater Manchester, a High Rise Task Force, led by Salford City Mayor Paul Dennett has been set up to provide fire safety reassurance, building by building, across Greater Manchester.
 The taskforce includes landlords of tower blocks across the city region in both private and public ownership, as well as representatives from every local authority in Greater Manchester and other specialist officers who can offer support to ensure every high rise is safe and receives the right fire safety advice.
 Find out more about the work of the Taskforce.